Licence Checker England

 Research notes

 Scheme Two was designated on 29 September 2022 and came into force on 29 December 2022.
 The designation is set to cease on 9 October 2027 unless the Council revokes the scheme earlier under section 84 of the Housing Act 2004.
 Scheme Two covers additional properties in wards already partially covered by Scheme One.
-Same penalty regime applies as Scheme One: civil penalties up to £30,000, unlimited court fines, no Section 21 notices, rent repayment orders.
+Same penalty regime applies as Scheme One: civil penalties, unlimited court fines, Section 21 restrictions, Tenants or local authorities may be able to apply for a rent repayment order.
+GOV.UK guidance now refers to up to two years' rent for relevant offences, but eligibility, timing and the final amount depend on the facts and tribunal decision.
 Property types covered: All privately rented properties in the designated areas, including small HMOs (2 or more households with up to 4 people sharing).
-Large HMOs (5 or more people in 2+ households) are excluded as they fall under mandatory HMO licensing..
+Large HMOs (5 or more people in 2+ households) are excluded as they fall under mandatory HMO licensing.
 Exemptions or exclusions: Mandatory HMO properties (5+ people, 2+ households).
-Exemptions under the Selective Licensing of Houses (Specified Exemptions) (England) Order 2006 and Housing Act 2004, Schedule 14..
+Exemptions under the Selective Licensing of Houses (Specified Exemptions) (England) Order 2006 and Housing Act 2004, Schedule 14.

 Our current data shows this scheme based on public information.
 Always verify the latest fees, dates, and boundary wording on the official council page.